BrumPHP/Assets/code-of-conduct.md

 * The circumstances surrounding the incident.
 * Other people involved in the incident.

 Prepare an initial response to the incident.
-This initial response is very important and will set the tone for Hackference 2018.
+This initial response is very important and will set the tone for events hosted by brumPHP.
 Depending on the severity/details of the incident, please follow these guidelines:

 * If there is any general threat to attendees, or the safety of anyone including staff is in doubt, summon security or police.
 * Offer the victim a private place to sit.